IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_GRID_ENTITY_STATE_CHANGE

-Fires on the MC_POST_UPDATE frame that a state change is detected.
+Fires from the `MC_POST_UPDATE` callback when a grid entity changes its state.

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `GridEntityType` provided.